Prof. Chin-Hui LEE

-Chin-Hui Lee received the B.S. degree in Electrical Engineering from National Taiwan University, Taipei, in 1973, the M.S. degree in Engineering and Applied Science from Yale University, New Haven, in 1977, and the Ph.D. degree in Electrical Engineering with a minor in Statistics from University of Washington, Seattle, in 1981.
+Chin-Hui Lee is a professor at School of Electrical and Computer Engineering, Georgia Institute of Technology.
+Dr. Lee received the B.S. degree in Electrical Engineering from National Taiwan University, Taipei, in 1973, the M.S. degree in Engineering and Applied Science from Yale University, New Haven, in 1977, and the Ph.D. degree in Electrical Engineering with a minor in Statistics from University of Washington, Seattle, in 1981.

-After graduation, Dr. Lee joined Verbex Corporation, Bedford, MA, and was involved in research on connected word recognition.
-In 1984, he became affiliated with Digital Sound Corporation, Santa Barbara, where he engaged in research and product development in speech coding, speech synthesis, speech recognition and signal processing for development of the DSC-2000 Voice Server.
+Dr. Lee started his professional career at Verbex Corporation, Bedford, MA, and was involved in research on connected word recognition.
+In 1984, he became affiliated with Digital Sound Corporation, Santa Barbara, where he engaged in research and product development in speech coding, speech synthesis, speech recognition and signal processing for the development of the DSC-2000 Voice Server.
 Between 1986 and 2001, he was with Bell Laboratories, Murray Hill, New Jersey, where he became a Distinguished Member of Technical Staff and Director of the Dialogue Systems Research Department.
-His research interests include multimedia communication, multimedia signal and information processing, speech and speaker recognition, speech and language modeling, spoken dialogue processing, machine learning, biometric authentication, information retrieval, and bioinformatics.
-His research scope is reflected in a best seller, entitled "Automatic Speech and Speaker Recognition: Advanced Topics", published by the Kluwer Academic Publishers in 1996.
+His research interests include multimedia communication, multimedia signal and information processing, speech and speaker recognition, speech and language modeling, spoken dialogue processing, adaptive and discriminative learning, biometric authentication, and information retrieval.
 From August 2001 to August 2002 he was a visiting professor at School of Computing, The National University of Singapore.
-In September 2002, he joined the Faculty of School of Electrical and Computer Engineering at Georgia Institute of Technology in Atlanta, Georgia.
+In September 2002, he joined the Faculty Georgia Institute of Technology.

 · Personal Profile

 · Teaching and Academic Program Development

 · Research Activities